Music City Grand Prix: Background

 On September 16, 2020, the IndyCar Series announced the addition of the Music City Grand Prix as a street circuit race in downtown Nashville for its 2021 schedule.
 This announcement came after three years of discussion between Nashville sports and tourism officials and IndyCar executives, which had previously resulted in three failed proposals for a race in Nashville.
 Two of the three failed attempts, which occurred in 2010 and 2015, respectively, were led by former Pocono Raceway president Joseph Mattioli III.
-The Music City Grand Prix is privately funded and has a three-year contract for IndyCar Series races.
-Nashville's successful hosting of the 2019 NFL Draft was one of the deciding factors in the race becoming a reality, according to Penske Entertainment Corporation President and CEO Mark Miles.
-The Tennessee Titans serve as a host for the race.
+The Music City Grand Prix was privately funded and had a three-year contract for IndyCar Series races.
+The original event ownership group compiled by event founder Matt Crews included Scott Borchetta, Justin Timberlake, Dale Earnhardt Jr., Justin Marks, Stanton Barrett, and Gil West, among others.
+Nashville's successful hosting of the 2019 NFL draft was one of the deciding factors in the race becoming a reality, according to Penske Entertainment Corporation President and CEO Mark Miles.
+Nissan Stadium served as a host for the race for the first three years.

+Initially in negotiations, IndyCar CEO Roger Penske was dismissive about the idea of a race in Nashville, citing the permitting requirements and infrastructure costs.
+Event Founder and CEO Matt Crews recalled, “I’ll never forget when Butch Spyridon (President and CEO of the Nashville Convention & Visitors Corp) looked him in the eyes when Roger was saying, ‘These things are tough.
+The permitting is tough,’” Crews said.
+“Butch said, ‘Sir, you’ve just never done business in Nashville, because that’s what we do here: We’re in the event business.’”

 Two-time IndyCar Series champion and Nashville-area native Josef Newgarden called the race "the number-one destination outside of the Indy 500".
 He further opined that "it is going to showcase the town of Nashville probably the best way possible."
 Nashville mayor John Cooper called the race "a catalyst for our economic recovery".

+Ahead of the inaugural race, IndyCar CEO Mark Miles favorably compared the Nashville Grand Prix to the Monaco Grand Prix, saying, "Nashville is going to join Monaco at the absolute top tier of street racing in motorsport across the globe."

 The Music City Grand Prix became the first new street circuit race for the IndyCar Series since the Grand Prix of Houston in 2013.
 It also became Nashville's first IndyCar race since the Indy 200 was held at Nashville Superspeedway between 2001 and 2008.
 The Music City Grand Prix was scheduled as the sixth street circuit race of the 2021 season, joining the doubleheader at Detroit along with races at Long Beach, St. Petersburg, and Toronto.
 All of these races have been run since at least 2012, however, and more recent events on street circuits have already become defunct, including races in Baltimore, Boston (which was never held), and Houston.